igorski/bitmappery/README.md

 ## State history

-Mutations can be registered in state history (Vuex _history-module.js_) in order to provide undo and redo of operations.
+Mutations can be registered in state history (Vuex `history-module.ts`) in order to provide undo and redo of operations.
 In order to prevent storing a lot of changes of the same property (for instance when dragging a slider), the storage of a new state is deferred through a queue.
 This is why history states are enqueued by _propertyName_:

 When enqueuing a new state while there is an existing one enqueued for the same property name, the first state is updated so its redo will match that of the newest state, the undo remaining unchanged.
 The second state will not